 4 1.
-User plane:
+User Plane:

-- User Data: - User information (to be transmitted from/to the base station to/from the user equipment) with format depending on the underlying functional decomposition between the eREC and the eRE. - Real-Time Control data: Time-critical control and management information directly related to the User Data. - Other eCPRI services:

-eCPRI services such as User Plane support, remote reset, etc.

-13 2.
-C&M plane:

-- Control and management information exchanged between the control and management entities within the eREC and the eRE.
-This information flow is given to the higher protocol layers and is considered as not being time critical. - 17 3.
-Synchronization plane: - Synchronization data used for frame and time alignment.
+- User Data: - User information (to be transmitted from/to the base station to/from the user equipment) with format depending on the underlying functional decomposition between the eREC and the eRE. - Real-Time Control data: - Time-critical control and management information directly related to the User Data. - Other eCPRI services: - eCPRI services such as User Plane support, remote reset, etc. - 13 2.
+C&M Plane: - Control and management information exchanged between the control and management entities within the eREC and the eRE.
+This information flow is conveyed to the higher protocol layers and is not considered time critical. - 17 3.
+Synchronization Plane: - Synchronization data used for frame and time alignment.